How AT&T is Helping At-Risk Students Stay Connected to Online Learning

 Educators and leaders share real life impacts of the homework gap

-Last year in March, schools in America shifted to distance learning due to the global pandemic and Crystal Eldringhoff, a teacher at Cristo Rey Baton Rouge Franciscan High School, noticed an immediate problem.
+In March 2020, schools across America shifted to distance learning due to the global pandemic.
+Crystal Eldringhoff, a teacher at Cristo Rey Baton Rouge Franciscan High School, noticed an immediate problem.
 Students had difficulties with logging in, screensharing, bandwidth and internet speed.
 Frustrations began to compound.
 “When you have students miss class because of internet issues, it makes everything so much more complicated.
 They fall behind.”

-This is just one example of some of the frustrations that many students, families and teachers have experienced for more than a year.
-Having quality internet connectivity and technology is vital for students to succeed in distance learning.
-To help, AT&T teamed up with leading nonprofit Connected Nation in February 2021 to provide at risk students in more than 100 organizations and schools across the country with free wireless hotspots as well as wireless data and content filtering services for a year.
+This is just one example of some of the frustrations that many students, families and teachers experienced for more eighteen months and in many cases these frustrations will continue during the 2021-22 academic year as schools increasingly rely on digital resources to help their students advance.
+Having quality internet connectivity and technology is vital for students to succeed no matter where they learn.
+To help, AT&T teamed up with leading nonprofit Connected Nation to provide at risk students from more than 100 organizations and schools across the country with free wireless hotspots as well as wireless data and content filtering services.

-Now, these devices are being delivered to students across the country.
-Leaders and educators shared more about their experiences helping students continue to learn during the pandemic.
+Now, 35,000 devices have been delivered to some of our nation’s most vulnerable students across the country.
+Here, leaders and educators share more about their experiences helping students continue learning during the pandemic.

 Roots and Wings – Delray Beach, FL